Graph Neural Networks are Inherently Good Generalizers: Insights by Bridging GNNs and MLPs: Introduction

 Two cornerstone concepts lying in the basis of deep learning research are model's \emph{representation} and \emph{generalization} power.
-While the former is concerned with what function class NNs can approximate and to what extent they can minimize the \emph{empirical risk} \scalebox{0.9}{${\widehat{\mathcal R}(\cdot)}$}, the latter instead focuses on the inductive bias in the learning procedure, asking how well the learned function can generalize to unseen in- and out-of distribution samples, reflected by the \emph{generalization gap} \scalebox{0.9}{${\mathcal R}(\cdot) - {\widehat{\mathcal R}(\cdot)}$}.
-There exist a number of works trying to dissect GNNs' representational power~\citep{xu2018powerful,maron2019provably,oono2019graph} and optimization properties~\citep{xu2021optimization}, while their generalizability and theoretical connections with MLP are far less well-understood.
+While the former is concerned with what function class NNs can approximate and to what extent they can minimize the \emph{empirical risk} \scalebox{0.9}{${\widehat{\mathcal R}(\cdot)}$}, the latter instead focuses on the inductive bias in the learning procedure, asking how well the learned function can generalize to unseen in- and out-of-distribution samples, reflected by the \emph{generalization gap} \scalebox{0.9}{${\mathcal R}(\cdot) - {\widehat{\mathcal R}(\cdot)}$}.
+There exist a number of works trying to dissect GNNs' representational power (e.g., ~\cite{scarselli2008computational,xu2018powerful,maron2019provably,oono2019graph}), while their generalizability and connections with traditional neural networks are far less well-understood.

-In this work, we show that GNNs are intrinsically good generalizers that naturally encourage low generalization gap in node-level prediction, by probing into the key component that indeed contributes to the superiority of GNNs over MLP.
-In specific, we bridge these two types of NNs by introducing a new class of MLP variants, named as \emph{Propagational MLPs} (PMLPs).
-During training, PMLPs are exactly the same as a standard MLP (e.g., same architecture, training data, initialization, loss function, and optimization algorithm), and thus have the same training dynamics as MLP (e.g., values of weights, empirical risk, and loss landscape).
-The only difference is that in the testing phase, PMLPs additionally insert non-parametric message passing layers between (corresp.
-GCN~\citep{kipf2017semi}), before (corresp.
-SGC~\citep{wu2019simplifying}) or after (corresp.
-APPNP~\citep{klicpera2018predict}) FF layers, as shown in Fig.~\ref{fig_frame}(a).
-We have the following \emph{results and empirical contributions:}
+In this work, we bridge GNNs and MLPs by introducing an intermediate model class called \emph{Propagational MLPs} (PMLPs).
+During training, PMLPs are exactly the same as a standard MLP (e.g., same architecture, data, loss function, optimization algorithm).
+In the testing phase, PMLPs additionally insert non-parametric MP layers amid FF layers, as shown in Fig.~\ref{fig_frame}(a), to align with various GNN architectures.

-\textbf{$\bullet$\; An intriguing phenomenon revealing GNNs' inherent generalizability.\;} The performance of the proposed Propagational MLP (PMLP) in inductive node prediction tasks is remarkably close or even better than its GNN counterpart and significantly outperforms MLP despite being the same model (see example in Fig.~\ref{fig_frame}(b)), which is verified on ten benchmark datasets including three large-scale ones.
-This indicates that the GNN architecture, naturally (i.e., irrelevant to training) encourages lower generalization gap (Fig.~\ref{fig_frame}(c)), and is also the main source of performance gain from MLP to GNN, providing a new perspective for understanding GNNs and in broader sense enabling us to leverage well-established theoretical frameworks for MLPs to enrich those for GNNs.